Burusera: Burusera shops

 Burusera shops sell used girl's gym suits and school uniforms.
 They also sell other goods procured from schoolgirls, e.g. undergarments, school swimsuits for physical education, socks, stationery, sanitary napkins and tampons.

 The clothes are often accompanied by ostensibly genuine photos of the girls wearing them.
 The clients are men who use the items for sexual arousal or stimulation.

 Schoolgirls once openly participated in the sale of their used garments, either through burusera shops or using mobile phone sites to sell directly to clients.

 Legal restrictions

-In August 1994, a burusera shop manager who made a schoolgirl under 18 sell her used underwear was arrested by the Tokyo Metropolitan Police Department on suspicion of violation of article 34 of the Child Welfare Act and article 175 of the Criminal Code.
+In August 1994, a burusera shop manager who made a schoolgirl who was under 18 at the time sell her used underwear was arrested by the Tokyo Metropolitan Police Department on suspicion of violation of article 34 of the Child Welfare Act and article 175 of the Criminal Code.
 The police alleged violations of the Secondhand Articles Dealer Act which bans the purchase of secondhand goods without authorization.

-Child pornography laws imposed legal control over the burusera industry in 1999.
-However, burusera goods in themselves are not child pornography, and selling burusera goods is an easy way for schoolgirls to gain extra income.
+Child pornography laws imposed legal control over the child pornography industry in 1999.
+However, burusera goods in themselves are not child pornography, and selling burusera goods is a legal way for schoolgirls under the age of 18 to gain extra income.
 This has been viewed with suspicion as potential child sexual abuse.

 Prefectures in Japan began enforcing regulations in 2004 that restricted purchases and sales of used underwear and saliva of people under 18.